gfa/puppet-bolt/README.md

 Hiera
 -----

 Hiera is kept in a private repo.
-Hiera is data not code, so I won't share it.
+Hiera is data not code, so I keep it private.

 hiera-eyaml-gpg doesn't work with multiple [subkeys](https://github.com/voxpupuli/hiera-eyaml-gpg/issues/6) :(